 Automation is the upcoming trend of information technology in general and the quality assurance field in particular.
 As beneficial as it is, automation requires a thorough understanding of nuts and bolts of many aspects such as frameworks, tools, grid infrastructure, etc.

 Too busy to single-handedly transform from manual testing to automation?
-Let us guide you through the tunnel with FREE support from LQA.
+Let us guide you on how to do automation testing.
 Contact us now for more information.

 - Website: https://www.lotus-qa.com/